reviart/callback-receiver/README.md

 # Callback Receiver

 - Use >= Node 18
-- Usable for got logging information from 3rd party callback, so you not need setup ngrock again
+- Useful to got logging information from 3rd party callback, so you not need setup ngrock again
+- You can deploy this code and you can monitor the log in the cloudflare dashboard